Our Future Is Bright

-The mission of the Abilene Woman’s Club Foundation, Inc. is to bring a diverse group of women together to build personal and professional relationships through community service, educational opportunities, and participation with other organizations for the betterment of the Abilene community.
-Preservation, maintenance, and operation of our historical building, designated as an official Texas Landmark, is the club’s civic duty for Abilene.
+Our purpose is to bring a diverse group of women together to build personal and professional relationships through community service, educational opportunities, and participation with other organizations for the betterment of the Abilene, Texas community.

 Our History